MASKONAUTS: TAP' TAP' TROUBLE!

 Precise controls with jumps and bounces, 3 variants of collectibles, 5 enemy types with unique behaviors, and 2 game modes (Adventure and Infinite).

-Progressive difficulty for an experience that is simple to play, easy to master, but hard to complete.
+Progressive difficulty for an experience that is simple to pick up, easy to master, but challenging to complete.

 Core Mechanics: I used this Zenva tutorial as a starting point to implement the core "Flappy Bird-like" concept.